laurenmonteiro/PDF-Data-Converter/README.md

 # PDF Data Converter
-This program scrapes a given set of PDF files and returns a CSV file that aggregates the data and formats it to existing specifications.
+This program scrapes a given set of PDF files and returns a CSV file composed of cleaned data that has been aggregated and formatted to existing specifications.

 # How it Works
 <ol>